 While visiting Belgium, you may also want to try some of the world-famous Belgian beer: over 400 different brews are available, including fruit beers, Stella Artois, Leffe, Hoegaarden, and Duvel, among many.

 The Cafe Rouge has everything a hungry traveler’s heart wants.
-Moreover, it has ultra-modern architecture with elegant decor.
+Moreover, it has an ultra-modern architecture with elegant decor.
 It is renowned for its tea, served with a side of cake and chocolates.
-At the Cafe Rouge you should try fondue, flavored potato chips, soups, salads, waffles served with fresh fruit, and the crème brûlée, among other fine dining choices.
+At the Cafe Rouge, you should try fondue, flavored potato chips, soups, salads, waffles served with fresh fruit, and the crème brûlée, among other fine dining choices.

 Another option is La Dolce Vita, an Italian restaurant near the railway station.
 There, you will find delicious pizza and tagliatelle, among other fine dishes.
 And, if you travel to the nearby Wevelgem, you should dine at Biggles, a restaurant renowned for its fine service and pleasant atmosphere.